Meise Botanic Garden: Move to Meise

 In 1927, just after the death of Empress Charlotte, it was proposed to set up the National Botanical Garden at the Bouchout Domain.
 It took until 1937 before the final decision was made and major constructions were started.
 To the south-east of Bouchout Castle, the "Palace of Plants" was built, which consists of a number of greenhouses.
 Further to the south-west of the castle, the Victorian Balat Greenhouse was placed.
 This greenhouse was designed in 1853 by the architect Alphonse Balat and transported from its original location at the Botanical Garden of Brussels.

 During the Second World War, Bouchout Castle was occupied by the German forces and the domain was altered into a fortress.
-Next to the Palace of Plants, six barracks were placed and concrete defenses were erected.
+Next to the Palace of Plants, six barracks were placed and concrete defences were erected.
 The court of honour of Bouchout Castle was used to store ammunition, while artillery defences were placed at the borders of the domain.
 The last German soldiers left the Bouchout Domain on 3 September 1944.
 Just a few days later, the Allied Forces arrived; they used it as a training location, while stationing about 200 vehicles at the domain.
 On 29 November 1944, a bomb exploded at the western part of the park, destroying the windows of Bouchout Castle.
 A second bomb exploded on 2 December at the nearby Hoogvorst Castle, causing its complete destruction.

+Among the garden's oldest specimens is an Eastern Cape giant cycad (Encephalartos altensteinii), estimated to be around 300 years old, which was originally brought to Europe as ship ballast.
+As part of a broader layout modernisation to address future scientific challenges, the dilapidated 20th-century greenhouse housing the historic cycad is scheduled for demolition, though the tree itself will be preserved in situ.